pablomiguelppz/Kaggle-instacart-data-analysis-SQL-PowerBI-/SQL/Exploratory Queries.md

 ---

-## 📊 Business Question A — Which departments generate the most orders?
+## 📊 Business Questions — Which departments generate the most orders?

-We create a materialized summary table showing which departments sell the most items and appear in the most orders.
+I create an aggregated table showing which departments sell the most items and appear in the most orders.

-> This is a physical aggregated table — something real analytics teams store for dashboards.

-### ✅ SQL — Create aggregated department sales table

 ```sql
 CREATE TABLE agg_department_sales AS